 Map Width (Meters)

 The map's width in meters.
-This is calculated using the map's GPS location and map control points.
+This is calculated using the map's GPS location and map anchor points.

 Map Height (Meters)

 The map's height in meters.
-This is calculated using the map's GPS location and map control points.
+This is calculated using the map's GPS location and map anchor points.

 At certain zoom levels, map elements appear and disappear.